IISERM/GTA-Stress-City/index.md

 # Time

 **1st April, 9 pm**
-Assemble in the H5 study room or join online.
+Join online and stay connected with us on WhatsApp.
+Or visit us in H6 study room if you have a doubt.

 # Theme